mghorbani2357/Function-Limiter/README.rst

 Custom keying function
 ======================

-By default rate limits are applied based on the key function that the Limiter instance was initialized with.
-You can implement your own function to retrieve the key to rate limit by when decorating individual routes.
-Take a look at Rate Limit Key Functions for some examples.
+You can implement your own function to retrieve the value of rate limit config.

 .. code-block:: python